erizov/Professor/semester_1/lecture_09_graph_algorithms/bellman_ford/README.md

 ### Application

 5. Can you implement Bellman Ford from memory without looking at the code?
-6. What real-world problem could you solve using Bellman Ford?
+6. What real-world problem could you tackle using Bellman Ford?

 ### Debugging